MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

    **App key** enter `yourString`key then click **Save**.
 You may need to wait a bit for the key to appear in the app key section, but when it does, you must save aside its value.
 It will be something like `546KQ6Oj/FOK8.Qyv8XGN27C`.
-For discussion let this be `yourAppKey`.
+For discussion, let this be `yourAppKey`.
-   If you leave the **Keys** section and come back, you will to be able to see the key value.
+   If you leave the **Keys** section and come back, you will not be able to see the key value.
 In that case, you must create another key and save its value aside.